 Once your chocolate mixture is scooped into the size truffles you want, roll the truffle in ground espresso.

-Keep truffles in the fridge until ready to serve!
+Keep the gf truffles in the fridge until ready to serve!

 If you want to decorate them, add a full espresso bean to the top.

-Be sure to pin this recipe to your Gluten-Free Treats Pinterest board using the social sharing buttons so you can access it whenever you’re ready to make it!
+Be sure to pin this recipe for espresso chocolate truffles to your Gluten-Free Treats Pinterest board using the social sharing buttons so you can access it whenever you’re ready to make it!
+Also check out some other delicious chocolately gluten free recipes such as chocolate hazelnut biscotti or Italian brownies.

 Mocha Espresso Truffle Recipe